Uncontested Divorce in Tennessee

 It can be difficult to find a story about a divorce that is not centered on strife, hardship, and heartbreak.
 This is not because such stories do not exist, but merely because they are not as interesting to outside parties.
 That doesn't mean that peaceful divorces are not possible.

-For a divorce to be considered uncontested, there cannot be any contested areas of your divorce agreement.
+For a divorce in TN to be considered uncontested, there cannot be any contested areas of your divorce agreement.
 This means that each aspect of your divorce has been planned out, represented, and unofficially established.

 What are the Requirements for an Uncontested Divorce in Tennessee?

 Also called an “agreed divorce,” there are certain requirements you must fulfill to file for an uncontested divorce in TN:

 - One or both spouses must have lived in TN for at least the past 6 months, or you both have lived in TN when you decided to file for the divorce.